A model railroad control panel is a central place where all or most of the electrical control of your layout occurs. This panel will usually include…

 To answer this question, model railroaders have come up with a way of basically putting a map of your layout on the train control panel and placing the switches in the appropriate positions on this map so that it will be easier to determine what controls what.

 In order to create this map and make it simple enough and neat enough to be understandable, it should be a very basic, simplified and condensed version of the mainline and its branches.
-It may be stretched out into one long schematic on your control panel, or it may correspond very closely to the track plan of your layout – whatever seems to make the most sense to you and whatever will be the easiest for you to be able to correlate your switches with the devices on your layout.
+It may be stretched out into one long schematic, or it may correspond very closely to the track plan of your layout – whatever seems to make the most sense to you and whatever will be the easiest for you to be able to correlate your switches with the devices on your layout.

-If you have used block wiring, you should have a toggle switch located directly on the line of the map that corresponds with each block on your layout.
+If you have used block wiring, you should have a toggle switch controlling the power to each block located directly on the line of the map that corresponds with each block on your layout.

 All the switches that you use for track/block control should be of the same style or color so that you recognize it as a track control switch.